-According to Reporters without Borders, in Belarus “critical journalists and bloggers are threatened and arrested, leading news sites are blocked, access to information is restricted and media diversity is unknown.”
-There will be presidential elections in Belarus in August 2020 and current President Lukashenko’s main political opponent and the most critical voice was jailed.
-The Committee to Protect Journalists (CPJ) on June 22 reports “14 journalists were detained and three convicted for their coverage of protests against President Alexander Lukashenka last week.”
+According to Reporters without Borders, “critical journalists and bloggers are threatened and arrested in Belarus, leading news sites are blocked, access to information is restricted, and media diversity is unknown.”
+There will be presidential elections in Belarus in August 2020, and current President Lukashenko’s main political opponent and the most critical voice was jailed.
+The Committee to Protect Journalists (CPJ) on June 22 reports, “14 journalists were detained and three convicted for their coverage of protests against President Alexander Lukashenka last week.”

-Government Influence on Media: In Belarus, most of the press and the broadcasting sector is either directly state-owned or state-controlled.
-Regulations such as the issuance of licenses for TV and radio broadcasters are not transparent but seems likely to be undertaken entirely by the government through The Ministry of Communications and Informatization of the Republic of Belarus.
+In Belarus, most of the press and the broadcasting sector are either directly state-owned or state-controlled.
+Regulations such as issuing licenses for TV and radio broadcasters are not transparent.
+Still, they seem likely to be undertaken entirely by the government through The Ministry of Communications and Informatization of the Republic of Belarus.

 |Top 5 Belarus Media Sources by Web Rank|